lcdm-uiuc/info490-sp16/Week13/lesson2.md

 # Week 13 Lesson 2 #
 ## Introduction to Column-Oriented Databases ##

-In this lesson, you will learn about
+In this lesson, you will learn about column-oriented databases like Cassandra.
+A column-oriented database is optimized to provide record data in column-first format.
+This is important for large datasets, especially when only a few columns may be required for a particular query.
+Columns-ordered data enables specific columns ti be found quickly.
+To connect to a Cassandra instance, we will use the Cassandra Python database driver.
+This will allow us to execute CQL (Cassandra Query Language) queries against the Cassandra instance in order to insert, update, select, or delete records.

 ###Objectives ###

 By the end of this lesson, you will be able to:

-- Understand the
+- Understand the basic concepts of a column -oriented database
-- Be familiar with the
+- Be familiar with CQL
-- Be able to use
+- Be able to use the Cassandra python database driver to insert, modify, select, or delete data from a Cassandra database.

 ### Time Estimate ###